Good News Concerning Zika Virus

 There is plenty of available information about Zika virus, its effects, and the importance of mosquito control through organizations such as the Centers for Disease Control and Prevention, World Health Organization, and Pan-American Health Organization.
 Awareness, education, and being proactive now to defend your home against these pesky pests will help you and your family stay safe this spring.

-The owner of Mosquito Joe, providing mosquito control treatments to the greater Wake Forest area.
+The owner of Mosquito Joe of Raleigh, Durham, and Chapel Hill, making "Outside Fun Again" with mosquito control treatments for residential and commercial customers.
 For more information or to schedule an appointment for treatment, call or visit their website.